Dr. Patrick Dawson

 "Epidemiology plays a central role in preventing, identifying, and responding to emerging viral threats.
 Multi-sectoral collaborations need to be cultivated and sustained before the next viral pandemic, not after."

-Patrick Dawson is a Research Scientist and Country Liaison for the USAID-funded Emerging Pandemic Threat Program’s PREDICT project.
-He is also a PhD Candidate in Epidemiology at Columbia University.
+Dr. Patrick Dawson is a Research Scientist and Country Liaison for the USAID-funded Emerging Pandemic Threat Program’s PREDICT project.
 At EcoHealth Alliance, Patrick helps manage PREDICT activities in Egypt and Jordan and conducts fieldwork and epidemiologic research on emerging infectious diseases at the nexus of human activity, livestock, and wildlife.

 Over the past 6 years, Patrick has gained experience in epidemiologic research and practice on infectious diseases such as avian influenza, Middle East respiratory syndrome (MERS), and tuberculosis.
 He has worked with a variety of academic, government, and non-governmental institutions, including universities, ministries of health and agriculture, WHO, Food and Agriculture Organization of the United Nations, World Organisation for Animal Health (OIE), Department of Defense, Department of State, USAID, and CDC.
 Some of his work on MERS has been presented to CDC’s Emergency Operations Center and the White House.